Chances are you’ve been eyeing leather jackets, skirts, or bags and you wanted to buy them but can’t afford them.

-On the other hand there is leather embroidery your sewing machine can’t handle even if you make replacement with all the necessary tools needed.
+On the other hand, there is leather embroidery your sewing machine can’t handle even if you make a replacement with all the necessary tools needed.

 We’re talking of leather that’s thick and hard, even thin leather sometimes can be difficult to pierce through with long needles.

 Chances are the leather material you bought at the store can be used on your sewing machine because most of them don’t have the original texture as the ones used by companies to create high quality accessories.